The Cost of Phishing For Businesses

 The Cost of Doing Nothing

-The average cost of a data breach with phishing as the initial attack vector is $4.91 million, and the average cost of a ransomware attack - excluding the ransom price - is $4.54 million.
+The average cost of a data breach where phishing is the initial attack vector is $4.91 million, and the average cost of a ransomware attack - excluding the ransom price - is $4.54 million.
 This doesn’t include the loss of customer trust, reputation, market value, and regulatory fines.
+Most corporate staff employees are trained to recognize potentially malicious emails, which has caused cybercriminals to pivot to more problematic and evasive tactics to ensure success.

 How Are Attacks Delivered?

-Phishing is a prevalent threat that continues to grow more widespread every year.
-Cybersecurity threat trends suggest that at least one person clicked a phishing link in around 86% of organizations, with phishing accounting for about 90% of data breach.
+Phishing is a prevalent email threat that continues to grow more widespread every year.
+Cybersecurity threat trends suggest that at least one person clicked a phishing link in around 86% of organizations, with phishing accounting for about 90% of data and email security breaches.
 As the attacks become more complex and damaging, organizations will spend more time and money mitigating them.
+Hackers use adaptive techniques or polymorphic attacks that slightly alter each phishing message, effectively decreasing the likelihood the message will be flagged as a phishing scam.

 How Can I Avoid Phishing Emails?